 Now that you believe in your online coaching process, and have witnessed it’s success with your clients, it is time to rack in the referrals.

 Online Coaching: The power of referrals

-In the first article in this series we covered the 80/20 rule, which states 80% of your business, comes from 20% of your clients – a referral is the most powerful example.
+In the first article in this series we covered the 80/20 rule, which states 80% of your services business comes from 20% of your clients – a referral is the most powerful example.

 Your referral program should become an integral part of your marketing strategy.